Johnson Brothers China: Vintage Patterns, Value, and How to Decorate With It

 Whether you’re collecting the delicate florals of “Chintz,” the rustic elegance of “Autumn’s Delight,” or the classic look of their blue and white patterns, Johnson Brothers China continues to be a favorite for vintage lovers and decorators alike.

-Autumn’s Delight by Johnson Brothers: A Vintage Fall Pattern to Collect
+Autumn’s Delight by Johnson Brothers: A Popular Fall Pattern to Collect

 Johnson Brothers’ Autumn’s Delight is one of the most iconic fall china patterns for vintage lovers.
 Featuring rich autumn colors, acorns, pinecones, leaves, and fruit, it brings the warmth of the season right to the table.
 The earthy tones and detailed border design make it ideal for cozy fall gatherings, Thanksgiving tablescapes, or simply adding seasonal charm to a vintage hutch.